kristobruh/SARP/README.md

 Use `git clone https://gitlab.com/fgi_nls/kauko/chade/sarp.git` to clone the repository to a destination of your liking.

 ### 2. Set up input shapefile
-You can use `example_target.gpkg` to try out the script, or use your own target.
+You can use `example_target.gpkg` to try out the script, or use your own target. .shp files, as well as coordinate csv's, are accepted as well.

 ### 3. Configure arguments
 In `arguments.txt`,set up your preferred arguments.
 It is good to start with a short timeframe, e.g. 10 days and `GRD_HD` processing processingLevel and GRD as `process``, to configure the packages.
 See the file for more descriptions on the parameters.
 Note: If you use a predefined process, there is no need to define the individual parameters separately.

+For more detailed explanation on download parameters, see: https://docs.asf.alaska.edu/api/keywords/ and https://docs.asf.alaska.edu/asf_search/ASFSearchOptions/.

 ### 4. Run:
 To run, you need to navigate to /sarp/SARP/.
 The basic command is: